Exhibition

 Contemporary Kids is an exhibition bringing together contemporary artists who make art with and for children.
 Within the framework of contemporary art, the interests and cultural production of children are often excluded.
 The artists in this exhibition embrace the unique perspectives that children can bring to art and see play as a crucial entry into artistic explorations.

-Shaya Ishaq and artist duo Leisure (Meredith Carruthers and Susannah Wesley) have both created immersive installations for the exhibition that allow children to play, reflect, and rest.
-Under flag-like canopies, kids will find reading pods outfitted with a diverse array of children’s books.
-Designed by Ishaq, this work celebrates the power of literature to teach children about social justice and serve as a mirror for diverse identities.
-In Leisure’s interactive installation, kids are encouraged to explore art and movement with their bodies, working alone or with others to weave, stretch, and hoist a web of ropes and soft sculptures.
+Artist duo Leisure (Meredith Carruthers and Susannah Wesley) have created an immersive installation for the exhibition that allows children to play, reflect, and rest.
+Exploring art and movement with their bodies, kids are encouraged to work alone or with others to weave, stretch, and hoist a web of ropes and soft sculptures.

 Alongside these interactive artworks, Amy Wong presents a body of work she produced with her son Rudi.
 Illustrating the creative negotiations that constitute intergenerational relationships, this work also reveals the vital connection between Wong’s studio practice as an artist and childcare strategies as a parent.
 Hannah Jickling and Reed H. Reed also present a survey of artwork that was created with children.
 Developing experimental curriculum for classroom settings, the artists have been thinking alongside kid collaborators for several years.
 Adopting a critical lens and youthful perspective, they have created an expansive collection of publications, prints, and sculptures inspired by their collaborative projects.